 How to: Breathe in for 5 seconds, breathe out for 5 seconds (approximately 6 breaths per minute).
 Focus your attention on the area of your heart.
 With each exhale, cultivate a feeling of gratitude, appreciation, or love.
 Continue for at least 5 minutes.

-Why it works: This 0.1 Hz breathing frequency induces cardiac coherence — a measurable state where the heart, brain, and nervous system synchronize, correlating with enhanced intuitive access.
+Why it works: This 0.1 Hz breathing frequency induces cardiac coherence , a measurable state where the heart, brain, and nervous system synchronize, correlating with enhanced intuitive access.
+Learn more about this in our article on the science behind mindsight.

 2